-Autumn colour at Claremont Landscape Garden
+Autumn colour at Claremont

-Once a favoured royal retreat, Claremont's sculpted landscape provides a stunning backdrop for a rejuvenating October stroll.
+Once a favoured royal retreat, Claremont's sculpted landscape provides a stunning backdrop for a rejuvenating autumnal stroll.
 An autumnal treat hides around every corner: 300-year-old sweet chestnuts loose their bounty, lime-lined avenues light up in yellow, and piles of crunchy leaves gather, awaiting the joyous leaps of tiny boots.
 Here's a taster of the best to see this season in the garden.

 When is the best time to see the autumn colours?